hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_rules.md

 } ]
 ```

 * **matchFields** Once the match candidates have been found, they are then each compared to the incoming Patient resource.
 This comparison is made across a list of `matchField`s.
-Each matchField return `true` or `false` indicating whether the candidate and the incoming Patient match on that field.
+Each matchField returns `true` or `false` indicating whether the candidate and the incoming Patient match on that field.
 There are two types of metrics: `Matcher` and `Similarity`.
 Matcher metrics return a `true` or `false` directly, whereas Similarity metrics return a score between 0.0 (no match) and 1.0 (exact match) and this score is translated to a `true/false` via a `matchThreshold`.
 E.g. if a `JARO_WINKLER` matchField is configured with a `matchThreshold` of 0.8 then that matchField will return `true` if the `JARO_WINKLER` similarity evaluates to a score >= 8.0.

 By default, all matchFields have `exact=false` which means that they will have all diacritical marks removed and converted to upper case before matching.  `exact=true` can be added to any matchField to compare the strings as they are originally capitalized and accented.